JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="cancelling-list-items"></a>
 ### Cancelling list items
-Each item on the shopping list will have two checkboxes to the left and right.
-The left-hand one will have the effect of cancelling the item from the list after the user clicks a confirm message.
+Each item on the shopping list will have two checkboxes; one on the left and the other on the right.
+The left-hand one will have the effect of cancelling the item from the list after the user clicks a confirmation message.
 This will be visually marked by displaying the item in a paler colour and disabling the "bought" checkbox.
 The cancellation can be undone by clicking or tapping the same checkbox again.

+The database is updated as soon as the user confirms the change via the confimation message (a modular webpage).
+Undoing the cancellation will update the database again.

+When the user reloads the page, the page's the cancelled item will disappear.

 <!-- TOC --><a name="buying-list-items"></a>
-### Buying list items
+### Marking list items as bought
 The right-hand checkbox marks the corresponding list item as having been bought.
 In this case, to facilitate the user's shopping efficiency, no confirmation message is required.
 The item text is displayed as bought by striking it through with a semi-transparent line, as if it had been marked off using a blunt pencil.
 If the checkbox is checked by accident, it can be unchecked again in the usual way.
 I am considering adding a modal message in a later iteration that briefly appears to show the user that their purchase has been registered as bought in the database.

 <!-- TOC --><a name="app-database-updates-for-checkbox-changes"></a>